-Don't miss this opportunity to thrive in the newest Costcoanchored retail center in South Salem.
-Join Salem Clinic, Salem Audiology and PT Northwest in this desirable 14,820 SF Class A office/medical building.
+Don't miss this opportunity to thrive in the newest Costcoanchored mixed-use project in South Salem.
+Join Salem Clinic, Salem Audiology, Valley View Dermatology, and PT Northwest in this desirable 14,820 SF Class A office/ medical building.
 This location offers premium drive by visibility.
-Approximately 30,000 vehicles per day pass by on Kuebler Blvd, a major commuter route from Interstate 5 into South Salem.
+Approximately 30,000 vehicles per day pass by on Kuebler Blvd, a major east/west commuter route from Interstate 5 into South Salem.